National Palaces Painting Museum

 If the onslaught of late Ottoman decadence at Dolmabahçe Palace makes you feel faint, head to its Clock Tower Cafe to recover over a...

 These days it’s fashionable for architects and critics influenced by the less-is-more aesthetic of the Bauhaus masters to sneer at buildings such as Dolmabahçe.
-The crowds that throng to this imperial pleasure palace with its neoclassical exterior and over-the-top interior fit-out clearly don’t share that disdain, flocking here to visit its Selâmlık (Ceremonial Suites), Harem and Veliaht Dairesi (Apartments of the Crown Prince).
+However, the crowds that throng to this imperial pleasure palace with its neoclassical exterior and over-the-top interior clearly don’t share that disdain, flocking here to visit its Selâmlık (Ceremonial Suites), Harem and Veliaht Dairesi (Apartments of the Crown Prince).
 The latter is home to the National Palaces Painting Museum .

 Abdül Mecit commissioned imperial architects Nikoğos and Garabed Balyan to construct an Ottoman-European palace that would impress everyone who set eyes on it.
 Traditional Ottoman palace architecture was eschewed – there are no pavilions here, and the palace turns its back to the splendid view rather than celebrating it.
 The designer of the Paris Opera was brought in to do the interiors, which perhaps explains their exaggerated theatricality.
-Construction was finally completed in 1854 and the Sultan and his family moved in two years later.
-Though it had the wow factor in spades, Abdül Mecit’s project also did more to precipitate the empire’s bankruptcy and signalled the beginning of the end for the Osmanlı dynasty.
-During the early years of the republic, Atatürk used the palace as his İstanbul base.
-He died here in 1938.
+Construction was completed in 1854, and the sultan and his family moved in two years later.
+Though it had the wow factor in spades, Abdül Mecit’s extravagant project precipitated the empire’s bankruptcy and signalled the beginning of the end for the Osmanlı dynasty.
+During the early years of the republic, Atatürk used the palace as his İstanbul base and died here on 10 November 1938.